Economic Boom Explained With Examples

-- July 1921 - May 1923 (22 months)
+- July 1921 - May 1923, or 22 months

-- July 1924 - October 1926 (27 months)
+- July 1924 - October 1926, or 27 months

-- November 1927 - August 1929 (21 months)
+- November 1927 - August 1929, or 21 months

 An expanded banking industry made credit available.
 That spurred purchases of cars, washing machines, and stocks.
-By the end of the decade, it had shifted the United States from a traditional, farm-based economy to free market, consumer products based economy.
+By the end of the decade, it had shifted the United States from a traditional, farm-based economy.
+It became a free market, consumer products-based economy.

 Post World War II

 The boom after World War II lasted 37 months, from October 1945 to November 1948.
 During that time, Americans purchased 20 million refrigerators, 21.4 million cars, and 5.5 million stoves.